Boat Wi-Fi Options

-Whether it’s a quiet day on the water, your boss is expecting you to reply to an email or the kids are b-o-r-e-d, WiFi is becoming a need rather than a want.
+Whether it’s a quiet day on the water, your boss is expecting you to reply to an email or the kids are b-o-r-e-d, boat Wi-Fi is becoming a need rather than a want.

 There are three main ways you can connect to WiFi on board: